 Scientific researchers interested in several topics — oak openings; the hydrology of sedge meadows and fens; and rare species of fish, amphibians, reptiles and butterflies — have used the preserve as an outdoor laboratory.

-The Conservancy made its first acquisition at Lulu Lake in 1986 and, as of today, owns 553 acres.
-Another 419 acres are being protected by private individuals and the Wisconsin Department of Natural Resources State Natural Areas Program.
+The Conservancy made its first acquisition at Lulu Lake in 1986 and, as of today, has protected a total of 1,051 acres by partnering with private individuals and the Wisconsin Department of Natural Resources State Natural Areas Program.